ppossemiers/crazyflie-ble/README.md

 Download the zip or clone the GitHub repo into the 'node-modules' folder of your project

 `git clone https://github.com/jordankid93/BLECrazyflie_NodeJS.git`

+### Install
+Run `npm install` from within the directory to grab any needed dependencies

 ### Require
 Require the module and create a Crazyflie instance passing in a callback function.